photo of Andreea Matei

 Senior Policy Associate

-Andreea Matei is a senior policy associate in the Justice Policy Center at the Urban Institute, where her work focuses on criminal and juvenile justice reform.
-Specifically, she works on projects related to prosecutorial discretion and decisionmaking, public defense quality, restorative justice, long sentences, and youth alternatives to justice involvement.
+Andreea Matei is a senior policy associate in the Justice and Safety Division at the Urban Institute, where her work focuses on criminal and juvenile justice reform.
+She works on projects related to prosecutorial discretion and decisionmaking, public defense quality, restorative justice, long sentences and resentencing, and youth alternatives to justice involvement.
 She believes in creating safety, rehabilitation, and accountability outside the criminal justice system and investing in communities supports and services.

 Along with her work at Urban, Matei serves on the advisory board for the Prosecution Research Collaborative, where she shares her expertise on prosecutorial decisionmaking.